Cavern Diving in Mexico: What is a Cenote and Why Would I Want to Go Scuba Diving in One?

 - Cavern diving requires extra safety gear.
 Your guide should provide most, if not all, of that to you.

-- This experience is for novice to advanced divers who have very good buoyancy control.
+- This experience is for novice to advanced divers who have very good buoyancy control and air consumption.
 You my need to learn some special diving techniques, such as a frog kick, but your guide should cover that and practice during an excellent cavern orientation and, sometimes, a checkout dive.

 - Water in the cenotes is approximately 74 degrees year around.
 Most divers require a 7mm wetsuit and a hood at a minimum.
 We can provide them for you, too.
 Don’t try to get away with wearing less exposure protection, those who do sometimes find themselves cold and unable to complete a full day of diving.